Explore our Crafts & Artisans

 Eco-friendly Design & Production

-Whenever we create a new product we like it zero waste.
-A by-product of mass production is the enormous amount of fabric waste.
+Whenever we design a new product we like it zero waste.
+A by-product of mass production is the enormous amount of fabric waste resulting from overproduction.
 Leftovers and surplus fabric end up in landfills or at best in local neighborhoods where fabric sellers try to make a living reselling it.

 Stitching & Leather Craft